mhelwig/urlfiddle/README.md

 #Issues

 * Fuzzing often returns parameters of wrong length if NUMBER * LEN gets larger than the internal character list
+* Importing urls from files not working since only the placeholders of the url argument get parsed

 Please repot any (further) issues to https://github.com/mhelwig/urlfiddle/issues

 #Tasks
 There is still a lot to do:
-* Write unit tests and improve code structure
+* Write more unit tests
 * Add proxy support
 * Add support for POST requests
 * Add support for manipulating cookie parameters
 * Add HTTP authentication support
 * Add threading
 * Add better fuzzing possibilities
-* Add support for filters on single parameters
+* Add support for filters on single placeholders
 * Output error page responses
 * Add support for other response types and protocols